aipowerorg/aipowerorg.github.io/docs/intro/features.md

     - Cost comparison
 - **Role Manager**
     - Limit features based on user roles
-- **SEO Optimizer**
-    - Generate high-quality meta descriptions
-    - WooCommerce integration
-    - Yoast, Math Rank, and All in One SEO integration
 - **Title Suggester**
     - Generate titles for your posts, pages, and products
 - **Comment Replier**